-There is a paucity of research on mental health literacy in migrant communities in Western countries globally (citation needed).
-In Australia, very few research has been done in this space.
-There is no formal research conducted on mental health issues among Nepalese community in Australia.
-Participants shared that they have come across research on mental health conducted in other migrant communities funded by NSW government however, there is none in Nepalese community.
+There is a paucity of research on mental health literacy in migrant communities in Western countries globally.
+In Australia, very little research has been done in this space, and no formal research conducted on mental health issues among the Nepalese community in Australia.
+Participants shared that they have come across research on mental health conducted in other migrant communities funded by NSW government however there is none in the Nepalese community.
 Some TV channels and newspapers run by community members highlight mental health as one of the significant issues among Nepalese people in Australia.
-However, most of them are not research-based and unreliable.
+However, most of them are not research-based and considered by the community as unreliable.